gwu-bigdata/2019-summer/README.md

 ### Collaboration Policy

-  - **In-class labs:** you may collaborate You may collaborate with other students during in-class labs to facilitate collective learning.
+  - **In-class labs:** you may collaborate with other students during in-class labs to facilitate collective learning.
   - **Group project:** by nature, it is a group project and collaboration is to be confined within groups. **You may not collaborate across groups.**